einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

 We can decompose the problem into three parts: defining the basic shape, transforming the shape with respect to the bounding box, and rendering the final shape.

 We start by defining a basic shape relative to the unit square.
 The unit square has sides of length 1, and we position it such that the bottom left corner is at (0, 0) and top right corner is at (1, 1).
-Here’s a definition that puts a polygon outlining the F picture inside the unit square:
+Here's a definition that puts a polygon outlining the F picture inside the unit square:

 ```fsharp
 let fShape =